Hill-98/electron-ipc-flow/README.md

 ## Features

-* Just like using local functions.
+* Invoke and send just like using a local function.
 * Type declarations are in one place, so you can also use [JSDoc](https://jsdoc.app/).
 * All methods are type-safe.
 * Everything is module, with no `window` and `global.d.ts`.